dottedmag/dottedmag.net/src/blog/libvirt-14-pcie-devices.md

 In 2003, PCI Express bus has been created to replace and simultaneously be backwards-compatible with PCI.

-Due to compatibility considerations any root PCIe port is represented in PCI hierarchy as a PCI bridge.
+Due to compatibility considerations any PCIe slot is represented in PCI hierarchy as a PCI bridge.

 You can see where it is going: